ProphetLamb-Organistion/Groundbeef/README.md

 # ProphetLamb.Tools

-Collection of personal tools and utility functionality written in C#
+Collection of personal tools and utility functionality written in C# using .NET Standard 2.1, .NET Core 3.1, WPF, and Nullable context.

 ## Table of contents

-### Core
+### Core (.NET Standard)

 **AOT**
 Functionallity to preload an assembly or a specific method.